sebranchett/ExoSPEEDY/README.md

 ExoSPEEDY adapts the SPEEDY software for use in climate modeling of exoplanets.
 This work was done at Delft University of Technology under the guidance of Daphne Stam.

+The first step in adapting the code for exoplanets is to identify the flow of earth parameters.
+To this purpose, each subroutine is annotated with comment lines starting with the string 'C--IO x' where x is one of:
+- r - reads from a file
+- w - writes to a file
+- h - gets input from a .h file
+- m - sets or modifies value in a .h file
+- s - sets a value in the subroutine